GovTechSG/techpass-user-docs/docs/support/user-account-migration.md

 You may receive this email if you are a GCC 1.0 user or a part of the SHIP-HATS account migration, who tried to sign up for TechPass account when you already have an active account.

-If you neither re-attempted to sign up for TechPass account nor part of the SHIP-HATS account migration , this could be a potential hack and hence [report this incident][service-request] to us and monitor your TechPass account for suspicious activities.
+If you neither re-attempted to sign up for TechPass account nor a part of the SHIP-HATS account migration,  [report this][service-request] to us and monitor your TechPass account for suspicious activities.

 2. I received an email stating, "Your disabled account was used for a new registration request".
 What does it mean?